Ignat40/Ignat40/README.md

 - 👀 I’m interested in computer science and sports
 - 🌱 I’m currently learning computer programming
 - 🛒 I'm open to internship suggestions
-- 📫 How to reach me: here my e-mail - ignatbojinov@gmail.com
+- 📫 How to reach me: here is my e-mail - ignatbojinov@gmail.com

 <!---
 Ignat40/Ignat40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.